celthion/celthion/README.md

-- 🔭 I’m currently in my eighth semester of college.
+- 🔭 I’m currently in my ninth semester of college.
 - 🌱 I’m currently learning about neural networks and bio-inspired algorithms, software quality, and system simulation.
 - 👯 I’m looking to collaborate on AI and data science projects.